-• Target 17.8: In 2022, an estimated 66% of the world's population (5.3 billion) used the Internet, compared with 40% (3 billion) in 2015.
+- Target 17.8: In 2022, an estimated 66 per cent of the world's population (5.3 billion) used the Internet, compared with 40 per cent (3 billion) in 2015.
 Globally, 259 million more men than women used the Internet in 2022.
-There has been slower growth in the number of Internet users compared to the height of the pandemic, meaning that without increased investment in infrastructure and digital skills, the aim of connecting everyone by 2030 will remain elusive.
+There has been slower growth in the number of Internet users compared with at the height of the pandemic, meaning that without increased investment in infrastructure and digital skills, the aim of connecting everyone by 2030 will remain elusive. - Target 17.6: Fixed-broadband subscriptions continue to grow steadily, at an average annual growth rate of 6.7 per cent over the past 10 years, reaching 18 subscriptions per 100 inhabitants in 2022 globally, up from 11 subscriptions in 2015.
+While fixed connections are common among households in upper-middle-

-- Target 17.6: Fixed-broadband subscriptions continue to grow steadily, at an average annual growth rate of 6.7% over the last 10 years, reaching 18 subscriptions per 100 inhabitants in 2022 globally, up from 11 subscriptions in 2015.
-While fixed connections are common among households in upper-middle-income and high-income countries, they are nearly non-existent in low-income countries due to high prices and a lack of infrastructure. - Target 17.7: The total trade of tracked Environmentally Sound Technologies (ESTs) in 2020 was \$2,364 billion, an increase of 5% since 2015.
+- income and high-income countries, they are nearly non-existent in low-income countries owing to high prices and a lack of infrastructure. - Target 17.7: The total trade of tracked environmentally sound technologies in 2020 was \$2,364 billion, an increase of 5 per cent since 2015.